To submit an article online, and to check the status of your submission, you need to have an account with Journal of Open Humanities Data

 Quotations – Use double quotation marks except for quotes within another speech, in which case single quotation marks are used.
 Quotations that are longer than 40 words in length must be in an indented paragraph separate from the main text.
 The standard, non-italicised font must be used for all quotes.

-Use of footnotes/endnotes – Use endnotes rather than footnotes (we refer to these as ‘Notes’ in the online publication).
+Use of footnotes/endnotes – Use footnotes rather than endnotes.
 Number footnotes in Arabic numerals.

 Symbols –Symbols are permitted within the main text and datasets as long as they are commonly in use or have explanatory definition on their first usage.